bloominstituteoftechnology/JavaScript-II/README.md

 * [ ] Review the contents of the [callbacks.js](assignments/callbacks.js) file.
 Notice you are given an array at the top of the page.
 Use that array to aid you with your functions.

-* [ ] Complete the problems provided to you but skip over stretch problems until you are complete with every other JS file first.
+* [ ] Complete the problems provided to you but skip over stretch problems until you are complete with every other JS files first.

 ## Task 3: Array Methods